devdavidkarlsson/gossipd/README.md

 Gossipd should be considered when the 'select' based Mosquitto can't meet your scale requirement, yet only the 'basic' part(see [Not supported features](#unsupported) for detail) of MQTT is needed in your project.
 Gossipd is built with profermance at heart.

 #Usage#
 Super simple.
-Just run
+Just run docker container.

->go run gossipd
+Set environment variables for redis and MQTT in docker container:

+REDIS_HOST
+REDIS_PORT

+MQTT_PORT

-The broker will start and listen on port 1883 for MQTT traffic.
+The broker will start and listen on port defined for MQTT traffic.
 Command line flags:

-* -p PORT: specify MQTT broker's port, default is 1883
-* -r PORT: specify Redis's port, default is 6379
 * -d: when set comprehensive debugging info will be printed, this may significantly harm performance.

-#Dependency#
+#Dependency (included in docker build)#
 * [Redis](http://redis.io) for storage
 * [Redigo](https://github.com/garyburd/redigo) as Redis binding for golang.
 * [Seelog](https://github.com/cihub/seelog) for logging